openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

       - 010: Rising edge detection
       - 011: Both edges detection
       - 100: Active-High level detection
+  - If output is enabled for a pin and interrupt is also configured, then driving the pin through software will also result in interrupt generation.

 GPIO Status Reading Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~